Shxmeem/Shxmeem.github.io/index.md

 But things didn’t go as planned.

-## The Unexpected Bug

 During setup, many users — ran into a strange bug: the option to create a **“Test Number”** simply didn’t work.
 Even weirder — when I logged into my dashboard later, **several temporary numbers** had somehow been added to my account without my doing anything.

-That made me nervous.
 If there was a technical bug letting random numbers attach to my account, what about security?
 Or worse — what if the pricing model got affected?

 So I checked my billing.
 It still said **$0.00**, with no pending dues.
 To be safe, I decided to delete the account.

-## Trying to Delete — and Losing Access

 On **July 24, 2025**, I first removed my WhatsApp number from the Cloud API — hoping I’d still be able to use it normally in the WhatsApp app.
 Then I requested full account deletion.